essajamal/essajamal/README.md

 - 💞️ I’m looking to collaborate on any Project
 - 📫 You can reach me by email to ejamal009@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Friendly
+- ⚡ Fun fact: I can play basketball

 <!---
 essajamal/essajamal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.